-Stage 1 Stage 2 Stage 3 Stage 4 Stage 5 Nature decides The retailer Consumers The retailer The enforcethe retailer's decides observe the decides ment agency cost of pro- whether to price, decide whether to detects deceptecting pri- vacy.
-This in- formation is revealed only to the retailer. claim privacy protection in its privacy policy and its price. whether to read the pri- vacy policy, and whether to purchase. protect con- sumer pri- vacy. tive claims with a prob- ability α , and penalizes the retailer if it has price. purchase. made decep- tive claims.
+Stage 1 Stage 2 Stage 3 Stage 4 Stage 5 Nature decides The retailer Consumers The retailer The enforcethe retailer's decides observe the decides ment agency cost of pro- whether to price, decide whether to detects deceptecting pri- claim privacy whether to protect con- tive claims vacy.
+This in- protection in read the pri- sumer pri- with a probformation is its privacy vacy policy, vacy. ability α , and revealed only policy and its and whether to penalizes the to the retailer. price. purchase. retailer if it has made decep- tive claims.